EPCCed/tesseract-docs/user-guide/development.rst

 Application Development Environment
 ===================================

-The application development environment on Cirrus is primarily controlled through the *modules* environment.
+The application development environment on Tesseract is primarily controlled through the *modules* environment.
 By loading and switching modules you control the compilers, libraries and software available.

-This means that for compiling on Cirrus you typically set the compiler you wish to use using the appropriate modules, then load all the required library modules (e.g. numerical libraries, IO format libraries).
+This means that for compiling on Tesseract you typically set the compiler you wish to use using the appropriate modules, then load all the required library modules (e.g. numerical libraries, IO format libraries).